makersacademy/rps-challenge/README.md

 About
 -------

 This is a Ruby + Sinatra implementation of the "Rock, Paper Scissors" game.
-You choose your signs while computer makes its choice randomly.
+You choose your signs while the computer makes its choice randomly.
 Try your luck, beat the computer!

 How to install